2012 CFT Gathering: Sharing Our Stories, Healing Our Lives

-Linda, Alena and Letha will be presenting the workshop, “Christian Feminists and Personal Finance, Redux.”
+Linda, Alena and Letha presented the workshop, “Christian Feminists and Personal Finance, Redux.”

 Workshop Description: This will be a reprise of a workshop given at the 2010 gathering.
 You are invited to join a dialogue on money matters spanning the generations from Depression-era to Baby Boomer to Generation X. Linda, Alena, and Letha will talk about their personal approaches to money management and why it is important for Christian women to be wise stewards and managers of their finances.